RV Laurence M. Gould

 The Gould, completed in 1998, is 230 feet long and is ice-classed ABS-A1, capable of breaking one foot of level ice with continuous forward motion.
-The Gould can accommodate 37 scientists and staff in one and two-person staterooms.
-The Gould acts as a resupply ship and does long term environmental research (LTER) in the Drake Passage and the Antarctic Peninsula, shuttling between Punta Arenas, Chile and Palmer Station, Antarctica.
+The Gould can accommodate 37 scientists and staff in one- and two-person staterooms.
+The Gould acted as a resupply ship and does long term environmental research in the Drake Passage and the Antarctic Peninsula, shuttling between Punta Arenas, Chile and Palmer Station, Antarctica.
 She replaced the RV Polar Duke as the main supply ship to Palmer Station.